 Are they mostly listicles, how-to guides, or sales pages?
 Understanding the most common elements among the top-ranking pages will give you a foundation for creating content that meets the expectations of both search engines and readers.

 Next, thoroughly examine the content of your competitors’ ranking pages.
 Read through their articles and identify the angles they take to answer the question at hand.
-Pay attention to the unique expertise they bring to the table and the key ingredients that every piece of content seems to contain.

 As you analyze their content, ask yourself how your own unique expertise can add even greater value for the reader (I often approach this task in the form of a brainstorm, sometimes sitting outside in nature and writing by hand in my notebook).